HarperTeen | 2018

-It was such a heightened, romanticized idea of Maine that Gillian French painted, that I could feel every colour used to bring it to life.
+It was such a heightened, romanticized idea of Maine painted by Gillian French, that I could feel every colour used to bring it to life.

 The setting is created in such a way that as Pearl fluctuates between these two worlds, you really feel the shift.
 From the country club grounds where rich people are wearing boat shoes probably, to the backrooms where the employees can be found being all resentful and shit.
 From yacht parties with no adult supervision and back to Pearl’s little house where she supervises her drunk-ass dad.

 This is honestly the best part of the whole book.
 It’s A+ next-level setting.
 And nothing else in the book lived up to this.

-The idea is that Pearl is going to become friends with Tristan’s group of cliquey, polo-wearing dudebros to get the inside scoop on the fire so that her father will stop drinking and get his life back on track.
+The idea is that Pearl is going to become friends with Tristan’s group of cliquey, polo-wearing dudebros to get the inside scoopy-doop on the fire so that her father will stop drinking and get his life back on track.

-But Pearl is kind of a boring main character.
+But honestly, Pearl is a boring main character.
 The Haves she befriends are stereotypes we’ve seen in every other teen story since the beginning of time.
 The girls are snotty and vapid.
-The guys are one unattended drink away from becoming another white boy who’s given probation because “he’s a really good swimmer” after pulling a Weinstein.
+The guys are one unattended drink away from becoming another white boy who’s given probation for sexual assault because “he’s a really good swimmer.”

 The mystery of who started the fire, and killed the Garrison family, is answered almost immediately, the culprit being completely obvious.
 So much of the novel felt like a bad teen soap opera – Who likes who?
 And who wants to sleep with who?
 And who has already slept with who? – as it plodded on towards an ending I could see coming since the prologue.

 It was billed as a thriller.
 I was expecting some goddamn thrills.

-Instead, I got loafers and champagne and some snotty bitches pointing out that clearly, Pearl doesn’t belong because she is just a waitress, while Pearl quietly thinks to herself “who set the fire” and planning to Molly Ringwald her way into a dress she hopes will help her fit in among designer labels.
+Instead, I got loafers and champagne and some snotty bitches pointing out that clearly Pearl doesn’t belong because she is “just” a waitress, while Pearl quietly thinks to herself “who set the fire” and plans to Molly Ringwald her way into a dress she hopes will help her fit in among all the designer labels.